robsimmons/dusa/docs/src/content/docs/docs/api/dusa.md

 several different ways to direct Dusa to generate solutions, all of which provide access to [`DusaSolution` objects](/docs/api/dusasolution/).

-### `solution` getter
+### `sample()` method and `solution` getter

-Often all you need is to find a single solution (or to know that know solutions exist).
-The first time you try to access `dusa.solution` some computation will happen (and this could even fail to terminate).
-But then the result is cached; subsequent calls will not trigger additional computation.
+Often all you need is to find a single solution (or to know that at least one solution exists).
+The `sample()` method just returns a single solution, but will potentially return a different solution every time it is called.
+The `solution` getter will generate a sample the first time it is accessed and will then remember that sample; from then on accessing `dusa.solution` will always return the _same_ solution until new facts are asserted.

 ```javascript
 const dusa = new Dusa(`